Smart TVs configuration and best practices

 Use and retain the best practices demonstrated in the sample apps as a baseline:

-3. Proactive management of the player buffer.
+Proactive management of the player buffer.
 Reducing the front and back buffer reduces player's overhead in managing the buffer, important for lower-resourced devices.
-The specific settings here (30 for front buffer; 10 for back buffer) are good starting recommendations, but should be tweaked based on segment length used in your streams.
+The samples use the PlayerConfigBuilder which applies a forward buffer level of 30 and backward level of 10 which is a good starting point, but should be tweaked based on segment length used in your streams.
 For example, with 4s segments, you might adjust this to be 16s or 12s for the front buffer and 12s for the back buffer.

 And, whenever possible, steer away from formats and features that will require additional processing - and therefore resources - as these will play a factor in playback performance.
 For example, prefer MP4 over TS containers, as the player will have to transmux TS (overhead of converting MPEG-2 TS container into MP4 "on the fly” ).